David Hopkins (musician)

-David Hopkins (born 18 January 1971) is an Irish singer-songwriter and producer, originally from Dublin, Ireland and currently residing in Las Vegas, Nevada, United States.
+David Hopkins is an Irish singer-songwriter and producer, originally from Dublin, Ireland, and currently residing in Las Vegas, Nevada, United States.
 He was the original keyboardist for Irish alternative rock group LiR.

 LiR (1990s)

 Hopkins launched his music career playing keyboard in the Dublin rock band LiR.
 The original lineup was David McGuiness on vocals, Robert Malone on bass, Ronan Byrne on guitar, David Hopkins on keyboards and Craig Hutchinson on drums.
-The band came together at the Ballyfermot Rock College, and were known as the Spontaneous Frogs before settling on the name Lir.
 The group signed to What Are Records and released Magico, Magico, which went to No. 1 on the alternative albums chart and scored a UK top 10 hit, "In A Day," penned by Hopkins.
-They toured the US twelve times while Hopkins was with them, including touring with The Who.
-They also opened for other rock icons including U2, Ray Charles, Iggy Pop, etc. LiR are also the subject of the documentary Good Cake Bad Cake: The Story of LiR.
+They toured the US twelve times while Hopkins was with them, including with the Who.

 Solo career (1994–present)

 In 1994, while touring in the US with LiR, Hopkins left the band and stayed in the US.
-After a move to San Francisco, Hopkins toured with The Who, playing keyboards for the opening band on the 1996 Quadrophenia Tour.
+After a move to San Francisco, Hopkins toured in support of the Who, playing keyboards for the opening band on the 1996 Quadrophenia Tour.

 Hopkins then released the full-length album Here Comes The Bright Light, which Dublin Event Guide dubbed "a classic."
 Later he signed with independent label Reekus Records, with whom he released Amber and Green (2005) and the single "Merry Christmas My Love".
 The title track for Amber and Green can be heard on the soundtrack for Van Wilder 2: The Rise of Taj, and reached the Irish top 40 charts as did "Merry Christmas My Love".

 In 2007 Hopkins released the album Running With Knives.
-The album is featured in the soundtrack to Paris Hilton's 2008 movie The Hottie and the Nottie featuring Joel Moore.
+Music from the album is featured in the soundtrack to Paris Hilton's 2008 movie The Hottie and the Nottie featuring Joel Moore.
 In 2009 Hopkins released the album There Are Debts.

 Hopkins' songs found a larger audience through wide-release motion pictures such as Paris Hilton's The Hottie and the Nottie, Van Wilder 2: The Rise of Taj, Speed Dating, and The Year of Getting to Know Us, starring Jimmy Fallon, Lucy Liu and Sharon Stone.
 Tracks from this era can also be heard throughout MTV's The Real World: Austin and Missing.

-Hopkins has performed his solo material with David Gray, Dan Reynolds (of Imagine Dragons), Matt Nathanson, Damien Rice, The Frames, Lindsey Stirling, Teitur, Jeff Buckley, Sinéad O'Connor, Bell X1 among others.
-Dan Reynolds of Imagine Dragons cites the Hopkins song "Jackson" as "an early and lasting influence" on BYUtv's Audio-Files.
+Hopkins has performed his solo material with David Gray, Dan Reynolds (of Imagine Dragons), Matt Nathanson, Damien Rice, the Frames, Lindsey Stirling, Teitur, Jeff Buckley, Sinéad O'Connor, Bell X1 among others.
+Dan Reynolds of Imagine Dragons cited the Hopkins song "Jackson" as "an early and lasting influence" on BYUtv's Audio-Files.